PowerShell/PowerShell-RFC/1-Draft/RFCnnnn-ForEach-Parallel-Cmdlet.md

 # Variables must be passed in via $using: keyword
 $LogNameToUse = "IISLogs"
 $computers | ForEach-Object -Parallel -ScriptBlock {
-    # This will fail because $LogName has not been defined in this scope
+    # This will fail because $LogNameToUse has not been defined in this scope
     Get-Log -ComputerName $_ -LogName $LogNameToUse
 }
 ```